Beijing Bicycle Lifestyle

 A new generation of shared bikes has recently emerged on Beijing’s roads.
 Numerous Chinese companies have been launching bike-sharing schemes across Chinese cities since 2016 (trials are currently under way in Singapore and Manchester, while further operations are planned in 20 more countries by the end of 2017).
 Each company is clearly identifiable by the companies’ chosen colours of the small, light, yet solid bikes.
 There are three main characteristics of the new bike-sharing system that could explain its recent success.
 First, private companies own and operate the schemes.
 Second, bicycles can be dropped at any location, that is, urban space-consuming, fixed docking stations are not required anymore.
 Third, sophisticated smartphone apps enable customers to conveniently (un-) lock the bicycles with their phones.

-Various companies have been expanding their non-docking bike-sharing schemes at breathtakingly fast pace, vying for market dominance.
+Various companies have been expanding their non-docking (or dockless) bike-sharing schemes at breathtakingly fast pace, vying for market dominance.
 So far, Ofo and Mobike have emerged as the undisputed bicycle-sharing market leaders, demonstrating the highest numbers of users and triggering a renaissance of short- and mid-distance bicycle commuting in large parts of Beijing (according to the recent Mobike White Paper, 93 per cent of Mobike bike trips in Beijing are shorter than 5km).

 A smart phone is an essential device for users of non-docking bicycles: a photo of the QR bike code (e.g., Mobike) has to be taken in order to be unlocked.
 And of course, it has become a much-needed tool for acquiring wanted information while bicycle commuting.